Table of Contents

 • Planning for long-term care

-You’ll also have to decide when to take Social Security benefits.
 Working with a financial advisor can help you to create a plan that’s tailored to your needs and goals.

 Maximizing Social Security Benefits

-To get the highest benefit possible, you and your spouse would want to delay benefits until age 70.
-At this point, you’d be eligible to receive an amount that’s equal to 132% of your regular benefit.
+Technically, anyone who is employed for at least 10 years is eligible to begin taking Social Security benefits at age 62.
+But doing so reduces the benefits you’ll receive.
+To get the highest possible payment, you and your spouse would need to delay benefits until age 70.
+At that point, you’d each be eligible to receive an amount that’s equal to 132% of your regular benefit.
 Whether this is feasible or not can depend on how much retirement income you’re able to draw from other sources.

 The Takeaway